 Chanicleer Pear Information

 Chanticleer (Pyrus calleryana ‘Chanticleer’) is a cultivar of the Callery ornamental pear, and it’s a beauty.
 Callery Chanticleer pears have a growth habit that is neat and tailored with a slender pyramid shape.
-But when the trees flower, they are dramatic and stunning.
+When the trees flower, they are dramatic and stunning.
 This variety is considered to be one of the best Callery cultivars available in commerce.
-Chanticleer pear trees are thornless and can get some 30 feet (9 m.) tall and 15 feet (4.6 m.) wide.
+Chanticleer pear trees are thornless and can get some 30 feet (9 m.) tall and 15 feet (5 m.) wide.
 They grow fairly rapidly.

 Growing Chanticleer Pears